Black hole thermodynamical entropy: Introduction

-Along closely related lines, since the pioneering works of Bekenstein \cite{Bekenstein1973, Bekenstein1973_2} and Hawking \cite{Hawking1974, Hawking1974_2}, it has become frequent in the literature the (explicit or tacit) acceptance that the black-hole entropy is anomalous in the sense that it violates thermodynamical extensivity.
-Indeed we read all the time claims that the entropy of the black hole is proportional to the area of its boundary instead of being proportional to the black-hole volume \cite{tHooft1990,Susskind1993,Maddox1993,Srednicki1993,StromingerVafa1996, MaldacenaStrominger1998,Padmanabhan2009,Corda2011}.
-More generally speaking we have the so called {\it area law} \cite{EisertCramerPlenio2010}, which states that the entropy of a class of quantum \mbox{$d$-dimensional} systems is proportional to $L^{d-1}$ instead of $\propto L^d$, i.e., that it is proportional to $\propto N^{(d-1)/d}$, instead of being proportional to $N \propto L^d$, where $N$ is the number of elements of the system and $L$ is a characteristic length ($d=3$ precisely corresponds to the black hole).
+The entropy of a black hole presents intriguing aspects that are being currently discussed since several decades.
+Indeed, since the pioneering works of Bekenstein~\cite{Bekenstein1973, Bekenstein1973_2} and Hawking~\cite{Hawking1974, Hawking1974_2}, it has become frequent in the literature the (explicit or tacit) acceptance that the black-hole entropy is ano\-ma\-lous in the sense that it violates thermodynamical extensivity~\cite{tHooft1985,tHooft1990,Susskind1993,Maddox1993,Srednicki1993,StromingerVafa1996,MaldacenaStrominger1998,DasandShankaranarayanan2006, BrusteinEinhornYarom2006, BorstenDahanayakeDuffEbrahimRubens2009,Padmanabhan2009,Casini2009,BorstenDahanayakeDuffMarraniRubens2010,Corda2011,KolekarPadmanabhan2011,Saida2011}.
+We frequently read and hear claims that the entropy of the black hole is proportional to the area of its boundary instead of being proportional to the black-hole volume.
+To discuss this interesting question within a thermodynamically proper context, let us first remind a typical form of the thermodynamical energy $G$ of a generic $d$-dimensional system~\cite{Callen}:

+where $T, p, \mu,H$ are the temperature, pressure, chemical potential, external magnetic field, and $U,S,V,N,M$ are the internal energy, entropy, volume, number of particles (in turn proportional to the number of degrees of freedom), magnetization.
+We identify three classes of variables, namely (i) those that are expected to always be extensive ($S,V, N,M,\ldots$), i.e., scaling with $V=L^d$, where $L$ is a characteristic linear dimension of the system (clearly, $V \propto A^{d/(d-1)}$, where $A$ is the area), (ii) those that characterize the external conditions under which the system is placed ($T,p,\mu,H,\ldots$), scaling with $L^\theta$, and (iii) those that represent energies ($G,U$), scaling with $L^\epsilon$.
+It trivially follows

+If we divide Eq. (\ref{thermodynamics}) by $L^{\theta + d}$ and consider the large $L$ limit (i.e., the thermodynamical limit), we obtain